 Artificial intelligence concept with "AI" text surrounded by digital graphics, glowing neural networks, and human profiles.

-Artificial Intelligence Policies
+Artificial Intelligence in Schools

 • These districts are developing guidelines focused on educating teachers about AI, safeguarding student data privacy, and providing clear directives on acceptable AI applications in the classroom.